 I am a microbial ecologist interested in studying microbial communities in natural environments with the goals of understanding how the microbes are contributing to global processes and what products these microbes may be making that may be of biotechnological significance.
-Currently, I am examining microbial communities in forest canopy soils of the Pacific Northwest.
+As part of our microbiology course, PLU students and I examine microbial communities in various soils collected from the Pacific Northwest.

-My long-term goal is to document the microbial diversity in forest canopy soils, and to place them in the context of the forest ecosystem as a whole, by directly comparing canopy soils to those on the forest floor.
-Because only 1% or less of Earth’s bacteria has been successfully cultured in the laboratory, I use culture-independent techniques, including many molecular tools, to assess the diversity of this virtually unknown and potentially significant environmental niche.
+Because only 1% or less of Earth’s bacteria has been successfully cultured in the laboratory, we compare culture-dependent and culture-independent techniques, including many molecular tools, to assess the diversity of various environmental niches.

 My research interests include ecology and biogeography, primarily in aquatic systems.
 Much of my past research has focused on interactions between herbivores and algae in marine systems.
 This has included studies of geographical gradients of herbivorous fish diversity and how temperature effects on physiology may play a role in driving this pattern and the effects of fisheries and disease on sea urchins and kelp forest ecology.